 Neil Godwin is the Manager of the Swindon branch of Wernham Hogg.
 After the merger, Neil becomes the UK Manager and David Brent’s boss.
-For most of the series he is affable chap exhibiting all the traits of an exemplary senior executive – calm, calculated, resolute and amiable.
+For most of the series he is an affable chap exhibiting all the traits of an exemplary senior executive – calm, calculated, resolute and amiable.

 He’s quite the opposite of David Brent.
 In as much as David is very insecure, Neil is very self assured and leads with confidence.
 Brent is reviled and unpopular where as Neil is charming and very popular.

 Neil Godwin’s welcome speech is very well received as it contained just the right balance of humour and seriousness.
-Neil is respected by his entire team for promoting a solid work ethic giving them all a great sense of purpose in their jobs.
+Neil is respected by his entire team for promoting a solid work ethic and giving them all a great sense of purpose in their jobs.
 He balances his studious side with generosity by baking cakes for employees birthdays.

 Even Chris Finch looks up to Neil and “borrows” some of his jokes.
 Neil reveals yet another string in his proverbial bow when he performs an excellently rehearsed dance with Rachel to the theme of Saturday Night Fever.
 Brent can only look on in annoyance.